prestodb/presto/README.md

 After opening the project in IntelliJ, double check that the Java SDK is properly configured for the project:

 * Open the File menu and select Project Structure
-* In the SDKs section, ensure that a 1.8 JDK is selected (create one if none exist)
+* In the SDKs section, ensure that a JDK 11 is selected (create one if none exist)
 * In the Project section, ensure the Project language level is set to 8.0 as Presto makes use of several Java 8 language features

 Presto comes with sample configuration that should work out-of-the-box for development.
 Use the following options to create a run configuration:

 * Main Class: `com.facebook.presto.server.PrestoServer`
-* VM Options: `-ea -XX:+UseG1GC -XX:G1HeapRegionSize=32M -XX:+UseGCOverheadLimit -XX:+ExplicitGCInvokesConcurrent -Xmx2G -Dconfig=etc/config.properties -Dlog.levels-file=etc/log.properties`
+* VM Options: `-ea -XX:+UseG1GC -XX:G1HeapRegionSize=32M -XX:+UseGCOverheadLimit -XX:+ExplicitGCInvokesConcurrent -Xmx2G -Dconfig=etc/config.properties -Dlog.levels-file=etc/log.properties -Djdk.attach.allowAttachSelf=true`
 * Working directory: `$MODULE_WORKING_DIR$` or `$MODULE_DIR$`(Depends your version of IntelliJ)
 * Use classpath of module: `presto-main`